kgrid/kgrid-cli/docs/README.md

 OPTIONS
-  -d, --destination=destination  the directory for the packaged file -h, --help                     show CLI help --source=source                The folder holding the ko as the source directory
+  -d, --destination=destination  the directory for the packaged file -h, --help                     show CLI help
+  -s, --source=source            The folder holding the ko as the source directory

 DESCRIPTION
   The package command will package the specified KO into a ZIP file, ready for depositing into a KGrid Library or